 Brancati has created a rich grotesque baroque caricature, Giovanni’s world is dysfunctional and his sisters are as absurd as our Sicilian Don Giovanni is.
 The sisters claim to be war widows as statically so many young men died during the war that one of them was bound to have been their husband if they had married.

-The couple return to Sicily after failing to adapt to life in Northern Italy.
-Socially they have been rejected and ostracized by the northerners and the are demoralized by the literal and metaphorical coldness of the North.
+The couple returns to Sicily after failing to adapt to life in Northern Italy.
+Socially they have been rejected and ostracized by the northerners and they are demoralized by the literal and metaphorical coldness of the North.

 Giovanni suffers a physical and mental collapse due to the lack of sleep and returns to the opened arms of Sicily a pale, sickly and haggard shadow of himself.

 Their return to the bosom of Sicily at first seems a defeat, yet after reviving himself with beautiful Sicilian slumber and sunshine he returns to a blessed routine of comfort.